mrcyberfighter/pyhobdcalc/README.rst

     1. **octfloataddoctfloat**:

         Add 2 octal strings given with optional the octal identifier "0".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.